-7.6 Environmental Effects Assessment
+7.5 Environmental Effects Assessment

 Environmental effects of the proposed Project components and activities on the existing environment will be identified and described as changes to the environment caused by the Project.
-Effects will be identified using checklist, matrices, linkage diagrams, map overlays and other established approaches, and will employ GIS and other computer-based systems.
+Effects will be identified using checklist, matrices, linkage diagrams, map overlays, and other established environmental assessment methods, and will employ GIS (Geographic Information Systems) and other computer-based systems.

 Direct, indirect and cumulative environmental effects (adverse and beneficial) will be identified and assessed.
-Effects will be assessed by different methods depending on discipline and use multiple sources including literature, field work, consultation and interviews, modeling, data analysis, peer review, and professional judgement.
+Effects will be assessed by different methods depending on discipline and use multiple sources including literature, field work, consultation and interviews, modeling, data analysis, and professional judgement.
 Adversity of environmental effects will be determined based on predetermined factors and criteria.
 Environmental effects will be expressed in quantitative terms using environmental indicators and measurable parameters/variables to the extent possible.

-Environmental effects will be identified and assessed for each phase of the project (site preparation, construction, operation and maintenance, decommissioning) and for each major project component (physical, aquatic, terrestrial, socio-economic), and will incorporate available scientific, Aboriginal Traditional and local knowledge.
+Environmental effects will be identified and assessed for each phase of the project (site preparation, construction, operation and maintenance, decommissioning) and for each major project component (physical, aquatic, terrestrial, socio-economic), and will incorporate available scientific, Aboriginal Traditional Knowledge and local knowledge.
 Uncertainties associated with effect predictions will be identified and described.
 Environmental effects will be described and summarized for each environmental component.
 Graphic representations and comparisons of environmental effects will also be used where practical.

-7.7 Mitigation Measures
+7.6 Mitigation Measures

-Technically and economically feasible mitigation measures will be identified and described to avoid or minimize adverse environmental effects of the proposed Project.
-The measures identified will relate to specific environmental effects and will be taken from applicable legislation, standards, guidelines, best practices, experience, and other recognized sources.
-Uncertainty relating to the environmental effects predicted and the mitigation measures proposed will be reviewed in the EIS.
+Mitigation measures will be identified and described to avoid or minimize adverse environmental effects of the Project.
+The measures identified will relate to specific environmental effects and will consider legislation, standards, guidelines, best practices, experience, and other recognized sources.
+Uncertainties relating to the environmental effects predicted and the mitigation measures proposed will be reviewed in the EIS.

-Mitigation measures will be identified and described for environmental effects at each stage of the Project and for each major Project component and will incorporate available scientific, Aboriginal Traditional and local knowledge.
+Mitigation measures will be identified and described for environmental effects at each stage of the Project and for each major Project component and will incorporate available scientific, Aboriginal Traditional Knowledge and local knowledge.

-Residual environmental effects will be identified and described as the effects remaining after the application of mitigation measures, and will be expressed in quantitative terms using the same parameters/variables as environmental effects.
+Residual environmental effects will be identified and described as the effects remaining after the application of mitigation measures, and will be expressed in quantitative terms, to the extent feasible, using the same parameters/variables as environmental effects.

-7.8 Significance
+7.7 Significance